sahildubeydev/sahildubeydev.md/README.md

 <!-- About Me -->
 ## 👨🏾‍💻 &nbsp;About Me<img alt="Night Coding" width="260px" height="210px" src="https://user-images.githubusercontent.com/48377225/194701589-8848ee86-034d-44e3-b05d-f7135b9a65f8.gif" align="right"/>

-- 🎓 &nbsp;I'm currently studying Bachelor of Computer Application at Siddhartha Degree College, Osmania University, Hyderabad.
+- 🎓 &nbsp;I'm currently studying Bachelor of Computer Application at Siddhartha Degree College, Osmania University, Hyderabad, India.
 - 💡 &nbsp;Some technologies I enjoy working with include ReactJS, JavaScript, NodeJS and ExpressJS.
 - 📫 &nbsp;You can shoot me an email at **dsahil.contact@gmail.com** I'll try to respond as soon as I can.
 - ⚡ &nbsp;Fun fact: **I am a person who will push the door even if it says \"PULL\".
 XD😉**